Wednesday, September 24, 2014

 The elephant roared and stamped his feet on the train car, shaking the entire train on the tracks.

 “Yeah!
 Hooray!”
-Tina said, pulling the elephant’s tail again.
+Tina said, curling the elephant’s tail around her arm.
 “I think I will name you Charley, the Magnificent Elephant!
 We’ll be best friends!”

-Charley swung open the train door with his snout and lifted Tina on his back.
+Charley smashed open the train door with his trunk and lifted Tina on his back.
 He stomped out of the train car onto the ground, waking up all the other animals.
 The purple elephant looked left and then right, and the Circus Trainer was nowhere to be seen.

 “Where are you going?”
 Tina said, grabbing Charley’s flying ears.
-“My home is three blocks down the street.”
+“My home is the other way!”

-“The rest of the circus animals are coming with us!”
+“The rest of the circus animals are coming with us, too!”
 Charley said.
-“I can’t leave them here alone.”
+“I can’t leave them here, especially the other elephants.”

 One by one, Charley shook loose the rest of the animals on the train, and Tina held on tight.
-By the end of the night, the circus animals were behind Charley in a straight line.
-The circus marched two-by-two down the street: unicorns, horses, lions, giraffes, and tigers.
+By the end of the night, behind Charley came elephants, lions, and tigers, giraffes and kangaroos, monkeys and macaws—a parade of paws, tails, and wings!

 “What’s going on in here?”
-Tina’s mother ran into the bedroom crying.
+Tina’s mother ran into the bedroom, gasping.
 “Oh my gosh!
-There’s an elephant in the room!
-Where did he come from?”
+There’s a purple elephant in the room!
+Where did he come from?
+Did you roll him in paint?”

-“Can we keep the circus animals?
-Please!
-They really need a home with a nice family,” Tina said.
+“Can we keep the circus animals for the week while they’re in town?
+Please?
+They really need a home with a nice family instead of their cages,” Tina said.

 “Oh, I suppose . . .
-I should have never told you the circus was coming to town . . .”
-Tina’s mother sighed.
-“Maybe we could sell tickets and get our money back because it’s going to be a very large grocery bill.”
+I should have never told you the circus was coming to town,” Tina’s mother sighed.
+“Maybe we could sell tickets for the town to visit the animals and get our money back because it’s going to be a very large grocery bill.”

 Copyright 2015 Jennifer Waters